Best Practices Presentations

 Several local and regional business leaders shared their experiences as they continue to build successful business-education partnerships.

-The Alliance has close to 100 members, mostly manufacturers that employ over 30 percent of the manufacturing employment in the eighteen county region, and is working to transform the image of manufacturing and proactively reaching out to our future workforce.
+Northeast Wisconsin (NEW) Manufacturing Alliance: “You Can Make it in Northeast Wisconsin” The Alliance has close to 100 members, mostly manufacturers that employ over 30 percent of the manufacturing employment in the eighteen county region, and is working to transform the image of manufacturing and proactively reaching out to our future workforce.

 Ariens Technology & Engineering Education Center: A Model Partnership The Ariens Technology & Engineering Education Center at the Brillion High School came together in 2007 through the vision of technology and engineering instructor Steve Meyer and the resources of Ariens Company.

-From problem identification to advanced program development, Fond du Lac is attacking the issue of a workforce shortage and skill deficiencies on multiple fronts.
+A community’s response to the issues surrounding workforce development From problem identification to advanced program development, Fond du Lac is attacking the issue of a workforce shortage and skill deficiencies on multiple fronts.

 Manufacturing Works and Gold Collar Careers Gold Collar Careers is working to ensure there will be enough talented and technically educated individuals available for area manufacturers to hire.

-Click here for more information on Wisconsin’s Career Pathways website and how it combines Career Clusters and Pathways, Programs of Study, and Student Plans of Study.
+Capturing the Hearts & Minds of the Next Generation of Skilled Workers The Waukesha County Business Alliance, through their Manufacturing Alliance, has been focusing on helping manufacturers attract the talent they need through a variety of programs.
+Wisconsin’s Career Pathways (Online Presentation) Click here for more information on Wisconsin’s Career Pathways website and how it combines Career Clusters and Pathways, Programs of Study, and Student Plans of Study.

-Contact WMC Foundation President Jim Morgan for more information, 608.258.3400.
+Contact WMC President/CEO Kurt Bauer for more information, 608.258.3400.